 How many people have died?

-The Syrian Observatory for Human Rights a UK-based monitoring group with a network of sources on the ground, had documented the deaths of 364,371 people by August 2018, including 110,613 civilians.
+The Syrian Observatory for Human Rights, a UK-based monitoring group with a network of sources on the ground, had documented the deaths of 367,965 people by December 2018.

 Meanwhile, the Violations Documentation Center, which relies on activists inside Syria, has recorded what it considers violations of international humanitarian law and human rights law, including attacks on civilians.